UmbraProjects/NuvioDesktop/README.md

 [![Nuvio TV Mode Demo](https://img.youtube.com/vi/bic_VKPs6Uo/maxresdefault.jpg)](https://www.youtube.com/watch?v=bic_VKPs6Uo)

+Quick note: player_bridge.dll was detected by Windows Defender as a trojan by machine learning.
+It's currently 0 detections on VirusTotal and is perfectly safe (you can view the code or have Claude review it.)
+I've submitted it to Microsoft's false positives and hopefully that'll disappear quickly.

 This fork is unaffiliated with the Nuvio team, here are the changes:

 1. Adaptative Hero, with option to tint the background based on backdrop.